tobbstr/xerror/README.md

 - UNAVAILABLE
 - DEADLINE_EXCEEDED

-For example, the constructor for the type `INVALID_ARGUMENT` is as follows:
+For example, to create an error of type `INVALID_ARGUMENT`, you can use the following constructor:

 ```go
 // validating arguments ...